 Actions have consequences.
 When medical providers deviate from the standard of care, they put their patients at risk of injury.
 Many types of birth injuries are caused by medical providers who aren’t watching for the warning signs of a birth injury.
 By following the standard of care and acting in a timely manner, many birth injuries can be prevented.

-Medical malpractice cases start with an investigation into what happened to cause the birth injury and why.
-Here are some of the most common types of birth injuries caused by medical negligence include:
+Medical malpractice cases typically start with an investigation into what happened to cause the birth injury and why.
+Common types of birth injuries caused by medical negligence include:

 - Nerve damage (e.g. Klumpke’s Palsy, where the hand takes on a claw-like shape)

-If your child suffered a serious birth injury, it’s time to act.
-A birth injury attorney can help you find answers to the questions you may have.
+If your child suffered a serious birth injury, you must act immediately.
+At Brown Trial Firm, our birth injury attorneys can help you find answers to your questions.
 We can advise you about your child’s legal rights, and whether you have a legal claim for compensation.
-You may be entitled to compensation for medical bills, hospital visits, and future care like therapy and medical care taking.
+You may be entitled to compensation for medical bills, hospital visits, and future care like therapy and medical caretaking.

 The sooner you act, the better the result can be for your child.
 We will fight for you and for your family to ensure that you are fairly compensated for preventable losses.
 If you suspect your child’s birth injury was caused by a preventable medical mistake, please contact our birth injury attorneys.
 Consultations are completely free and there is no obligation.